adamjstevenson/adamjstevenson.github.io/_posts/2018-02-25-serverless-nodejs-dollar-cost-averaging-for-crypto-markets.md

 We could ping this function every day on our own to make it run, but that's so 2000 and late.
 Instead, we'll use CloudWatch to schedule a simple job.

 Click **CloudWatch Events** on the left side of the designer view, then click on the **CloudWatch Events** box that appears to reveal the *Configure triggers* form.
-Configure CloudWatch with the name, description and cron schedule that you want to use.
+Configure CloudWatch with the name, description and cron schedule you want to use.
 Be sure to click the checkbox to **Enable the trigger**.

 <div class="row topspace-lg text-center text-muted image-area">
   <div class="col-md-8 col-md-offset-2">